dabeaz-course/practical-python/README.md

 ## Target Audience

-The target audience is scientists, engineers, and programmers who already have experience in at least one other programming language.
+Students of this course are usually professional scientists, engineers, and programmers who already have experience in at least one other programming language.
 No prior knowledge of Python is required, but knowledge of common programming topics is assumed.
 Most participants find the course challenging--even if they've already been doing a bit of Python programming.

 ## Course Objectives

 The goal of this course is to cover foundational aspects of Python programming with an emphasis on script writing, data manipulation, and program organization.
+By the end of this course, students should be able to start writing useful Python programs on their own or be able to understand and modify Python code written by their coworkers.

 ## Requirements

-To complete this course, you need nothing more than a basic installation of Python 3.6 or newer and time to work on it--especially the latter.
+To complete this course, you need nothing more than a basic installation of Python 3.6 or newer and time to work on it.

 ## What This Course is Not